Tel Tsaf

 This area is on the south west side, where the renewed excavations in 2022 were conducted, headed by Danny Rosenberg.
 Several shallow squares were opened here.

 The structures were built with sun dried mud bricks.
-This is one of the bricks were saw on the ground.
+This is one of the bricks we saw on the ground.

 The excavation team also researched the method of producing the mud bricks.
 In an area close to the excavation squares they performed experiments.